This is an edited version of a post originally published on Respectfully Connected.

 We, as a society, expect children to behave like smaller adults, but they’re not smaller adults.
 They’re children who are still developing their skills.

 We look at children throwing a tantrum and think that they’re willingly trying to be manipulative.
 When we do that, we forget that they don’t have the same skillset that we do as adults.
 Sure, they might be trying to exert control over the situation, but don’t we all want to be comfortable in our environment?
 As adults, we have the power to control our environment in a way that children do not.

 As adults, we have learned, over the years, to express our emotions in more socially appropriate ways.
 We still feel frustration and disappointment when we can’t do what we want, have what we want, or go where we want.
 Of course, we’re less likely to express that by throwing ourselves on the floor.
 Our children are still learning those skills.

 I’m not attempting to suggest that we should (or even could) fulfil their every desire in order to avoid tantrums.
 But, maybe, when a child has a tantrum, we can stop looking at their behaviour through the lens of adult expectations.
 In that way we can focus on providing them with the space to learn the skills that we have learned.

 Let’s stop shaming children for throwing tantrums.
-Let’s stop trying to avoid the judgment of strangers when our children have meltdowns by highlighting the differences between tantrums and meltdowns.
-We won’t avoid judgment by doing that, but what we do when we do that is maintain the idea that children are simply smaller adults and should behave accordingly.
+Let’s stop trying to avoid the judgement of strangers when our children have meltdowns by highlighting the differences between tantrums and meltdowns.
+We won’t avoid judgement by doing that, but what we do when we do that is maintain the idea that children are simply smaller adults and should behave accordingly.

 This post has been translated into Russian.
 You can access the translation here.